The Day of the LORD

 A very useful distinction to bear in mind is this: the Lord Christ is called the “judge of the living and the dead”.
 (Act 10.42; 2 Tim 4.1; 1 Pet 4.5).

-In both the Old and New Testaments we find repeated warnings of this final, great accounting the LORD will require of all mankind.
+In both the Old and New Testaments we find repeated warnings of the fact that the LORD will require an accounting of all mankind.

 While the phrase the Day of the LORD and its equivalents are found in the OT in ~17 passages, the same term and its equivalents are mentioned in ~49 passages in the NT.
 Since the OT, by word count, is nearly 3 times the size of the NT this means that the topic of the Day of the LORD occurs about 8 times more often in the NT than the OT!
 To those ~49 occurrences in the NT the Lord Christ Himself contributed 11, nearly one-quarter of the total mentions in the NT.